sgibson47/play-the-game/README.md

 `rails s` launches a web server and will give you access to the application through a web browser. `-p 3001` tells the web server to serve up the application at the 3001 port instead of the default 3000.

-Make sure to add the -p option because this application relies on the backend being ported to 3001 while the frontent uses the default 3000.
+Make sure to add the -p option because this application relies on the backend being ported to 3001 while the frontend uses the default 3000.

 ### get the frontend up and running

+Move into the frontend:
-run `cd <wherever you stored the app>/play-the-game/play-the-game-client`
+run `cd ../play-the-game-client`

+get it running:
 run `npm install`

 run `npm start`

-This will run the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view the app in the browser and start playing The Game.

 ## Contributing